 There are SO many ways Listeria can move from a non-food surface (like a floor drain) to food contact surfaces, including - but certainly not limited to - employees’ clothing, hands, and gloves, as well as via pests such as flies and cockroaches which thrive in unclean drains.
 These insects carry diseases and can spread bacteria from one area to another as they move about a food manufacturing facility.
 Along with cleaning and disinfecting, pest control MUST also form an integral part of any food safety and hygiene strategy.

 Good personal hygiene and clean working practices are also a critical piece in any food safety strategy, with an emphasis on personal protective equipment, hand sanitisation and footwear cleaning, as is creating a culture in which food safety standards are non-negotiable for employees.

 And so back to the question I posed in the title, the question that everyone is asking; could this outbreak have been prevented?
 I’m not a doctor, a food scientist, or a microbiologist, and this is simply my opinion, but based on what I heard at the workshop last week, it feels like the answer is two-fold.

 But perhaps what was not inevitable was the severity of the outbreak and the number of deaths that have resulted from it.
-When looking at how events have unfolded in the media, one has to ask the question “what could have been done differently to contain the effects of the outbreak?”
-For example stopping production of at risk foods immediately, issuing voluntary recalls of all at risk products or doing increased testing for Listeria monocytogenes in at risk products may have meant that fewer people got sick.
+Had food manufacturers handled the situation differently - for example by stopping production immediately, issuing a voluntary recall of all at risk products (instead of waiting for a forced recall by the National Consumer Commission), doing testing for Listeria monocytogenes in their products - we may have seen fewer cases and fewer deaths.